ibm-cloud-docs/loadbalancer-service/logging.md

 ```
 {: screen}

-Details of the datapath log fieds are:
+Details of the datapath log fields are:
 * `msgTimestamp` is Coordinated Universal Time.
 * `loadbalancer-wdc04-323716-1137319-1367523` is the load balancer name, and `wdc04` is the data center.
 * `323716` is the account ID. `1137319` is the load balancer ID. `1367523` is the load balancer instance ID.